 Mastersport” http://www.trainingsworld.com/training/schnelligkeit-und-kraft-fuer-aeltere-sportler-1278236.html Trainingsworld.

 Dennis Sandig.
-“Speed training” http://www.trainingsworld.com/training/schnelligkeitstraining-sti109207/prinzipien-schnelligkeitstrainings-2332809.html Trainingsworld.
+"Speed Training" http://www.trainingsworld.com/training/schnelligkeitstraining-sti109207/prinzipien-schnelligkeitstrainings-2332809.html Trainingsworld.

 Denis Sandig.
-“Training Tips” http://www.trainingsworld.com/training/schnelligkeitstraining-sti109207/grundlagentraining-verbessern-ihre-schnelligkeit-komplex-2789577.html.
-Trainingworld.
+"Training Tips" http://www.trainingsworld.com/training/schnelligkeitstraining-sti109207/grundlagentraining-verbessern-ihre-schnelligkeit-komplex-2789577.html.
+Trainingsworld.

-"Strength and speed in football" https://sport.lu.ch/-/media/Sport/Dokumente/J_u_S/th_3_kraft_und_schnelligkeit_im_fussball_gafx.pdf?la=de-CH Swiss Football Association p.5
+"Strength and Speed in Football" https://sport.lu.ch/-/media/Sport/Dokumente/J_u_S/th_3_kraft_und_schnelligkeit_im_fussball_gafx.pdf?la=de-CH Swiss Football Association p.
+5

 "Recovery against overtraining" http://www.trainingsworld.com/training/ausdauertraining-sti60503/erholung-gegen-uebertraining-1273611.html

-"Training with the coordination ladder" http://www.functional-training-magazin.de/speed-und-koordinationstraining-mit-der-koordinationsleiter/
+"Training with the Coordination Ladder" http://www.functional-training-magazin.de/speed-und-koordinationstraining-mit-der-koordinationsleiter/

 "Can you train speed?"
 (Böhler, T. 2021) https://www.online-trainer-lizenz.de/blog/schnelligkeitstraining/

-"Strength and speed in football" https://sport.lu.ch/-/media/Sport/Dokumente/J_u_S/th_3_kraft_und_schnelligkeit_im_fussball_gafx.pdf?la=de-CH Swiss Football Association p.
-8,9 (accessed 16.09.2015)
+"Strength and Speed in Football" https://sport.lu.ch/-/media/Sport/Dokumente/J_u_S/th_3_kraft_und_schnelligkeit_im_fussball_gafx.pdf?la=de-CH Swiss Football Association, p.
+8,9 (accessed September 16, 2015)